davoshack/taxi-react-app/README.md

-# Uber App Using Django Channels
+# Taxi App Using Django Channels
 ## Ride-sharing app using bi-directional communication with WebSockets and Django Channels

 ### Back-end